Mariusthvdb/custom-ui/README.md

 # Custom-ui adapted for Home Assistant 2022.4

 ## NEWS
 @bratanon joined and please welcome him as new co-maintainer of this repo.
-Thanks to Brat we can again enjoy the full options of Custom-ui, and do so with more readbable code than the minimized version we were using up to now.
+Thanks to Emil we can again enjoy the full options of Custom-ui, and do so with more readbable code than the minimized version we were using up to now.

 ## Main features Custom-ui
 We can [customize entities in core Home Assistant](https://www.home-assistant.io/docs/configuration/customizing-devices/).
 This is however rather limited.
 Two of the most important features Custom-ui offers on top of the core customization are **Templates** and support for the **icon_color** attribute.
 We can use these features **globally** in our Home Assistant configuration and thus create extremely powerful yet very compact customizations.
 Added to that, custom-ui allows one to **hide attributes** from the more-info pane.
 Check the [examples](https://github.com/Mariusthvdb/custom-ui/blob/master/EXAMPLES.md) how.